Plan-Net-France/view_statistics/Readme.md

 # View Statistics for TYPO3 Frontend-Users

 This extension inserts statistic records on each page view.
-This extension doesn't use cookies.
+This extension doesn'tuse any cookies!

 **Features:**